Quick answer

 Frequently asked questions

 Yes.
-RouteForce provides worldwide coverage: Europe, Africa, Middle East, Asia, Americas and Oceania.
-All calculations run on RouteForce's own infrastructure, with no geographic restrictions.
+Tourvia provides worldwide coverage: Europe, Africa, Middle East, Asia, Americas and Oceania.
+All calculations run on Tourvia's own infrastructure, with no geographic restrictions.

 Yes.
-RouteForce is fully responsive and works in the Salesforce mobile app or any mobile browser.
-Features include GPS geolocation, nearby accounts and navigation handoff to Google Maps or Waze.
+Tourvia is designed to work in the Salesforce mobile experience and in mobile browsers.
+Depending on your setup, teams can access GPS geolocation, nearby accounts, and navigation handoff to Google Maps or Waze.